rubyonjets/jets-docs/_docs/routing/services/alb/waf.md

 order: 6
 ---

-You can associate an exisitng WAF ACL with the ALB.
+You can associate an existing WAF ACL with the ALB.
 Here's an example:

 config/deploy.rb